What Aaine does, and what it does not

 What we expect from clients

-- Use Aaine for genuine legal-help requests, and share accurate matter context when booking.
+- Use Aaine for genuine legal-help requests, and share accurate context when contacting a lawyer.